finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfolioGroupsApi.md

             var apiInstance = new PortfolioGroupsApi(config);
             var scope = scope_example;  // string | The scope of the portfolio group to add a portfolio to. var code = code_example;  // string | The code of the portfolio group to add a portfolio to.
-Together with the scope this uniquely identifies the portfolio group. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label from which the portfolio will be added to the group. (optional) var resourceId = new ResourceId(); // ResourceId | The resource identifier of the portfolio to add to the portfolio group. (optional)
+Together with the scope this uniquely identifies the portfolio group. var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The effective datetime from which the portfolio will be added to the group. (optional) var resourceId = new ResourceId(); // ResourceId | The resource identifier of the portfolio to add to the portfolio group. (optional)

             try